 \subsection{Temporal Modeling}

-Using 3D CNNs is a direct approach for temporal modeling.
-Li et al. \cite{li2019micro} proposed a 3D flow-based CNN composed of three data stream subnetworks.
+Using 3D CNNs is a direct approach for temporal modeling. \cite{li2019micro} proposed a 3D flow-based CNN composed of three data stream subnetworks.
 3D convolutional kernels were employed to extract spatiotemporal feature information.
 However, using deep 3D CNNs significantly increases computational costs.
-Thus, Xie et al. \cite{xie2020assisted} adopted a lightweight 3D CNN backbone called STPNet to extract spatiotemporal features, where the 3D convolutional filter is decomposed into 2D spatial convolution and 1D temporal convolution.
-Wu et al. \cite{wu2021tsnn} proposed a network for MER that combines 2D CNNs and 3D CNNs.
+Thus, \cite{xie2020assisted} adopted a lightweight 3D CNN backbone called STPNet to extract spatiotemporal features, where the 3D convolutional filter is decomposed into 2D spatial convolution and 1D temporal convolution. \cite{wu2021tsnn} proposed a network for MER that combines 2D CNNs and 3D CNNs.
 This network uses 3D convolutional kernels with varying settings to extract features in different temporal domains and then utilizes 2D CNN blocks to extract spatial features.

-Another approach for modeling temporal relations is using 2D CNN + post-hoc fusion.
-Khor et al. \cite{khor2018enriched} proposed an Enriched Long-term Recurrent Convolutional Network (ELRCN), where the ME features are fed into a Long Short-Term Memory (LSTM) network \cite{gers2000learning} to learn the temporal sequence information of MEs.
+Another approach for modeling temporal relations is using 2D CNN + post-hoc fusion. \cite{khor2018enriched} proposed an Enriched Long-term Recurrent Convolutional Network (ELRCN), where the ME features are fed into a Long Short-Term Memory (LSTM) network \citep{gers2000learning} to learn the temporal sequence information of MEs.
 However, 3D CNN-based methods have high computational requirements and tend to overfit on limited ME datasets, while 2D CNN + post-hoc fusion methods cannot capture low-level information that is lost in the feature extraction process.
-Therefore, we introduce temporal shift modules (TSMs) \cite{lin2019tsm} into the dynamic-temporal stream of our three-stream network to capture the temporal relationships with no additional parameters.
+Therefore, we introduce temporal shift modules (TSMs) \citep{lin2019tsm} into the dynamic-temporal stream of our three-stream network to capture the temporal relationships with no additional parameters.